Cs4r/learning-rust/README.md

 The codec file must follow this format:

 - The first line contains a single integer: the number of elements (character-to-code mappings) that follow.
-- Each subsequent line contains:
-  - a single character (or a space)
-  - followed by its Huffman encoding (a string of bits)
-  - separated by a space

-Each line must contain a single character followed by its Huffman encoding, separated by a space.
+- Each line must contain a single character followed by its Huffman encoding, separated by a space.
 Example:

 ```
 3